The Homelessness Response Center (HRC), now known as The Hub, is open.

 Almost 50 years later the Pantry continues to help provide food to over 1,000 men, women, and children per month in the 92106, 92107 and 92110 area.

+City's Coordinated Outreach Team.
+The City’s Coordinated Street Outreach Program with PATH currently includes 19 outreach workers on the Mobile Response Teams and 10 outreach workers on the Rapid Response Teams.
 In addition to our outreach program with PATH, the City also has a separate team of 9 outreach workers through Downtown San Diego Partnership who are specifically assigned to neighborhoods Downtown.

 Both teams focus on reducing barriers and leveraging internal and external resources to help individuals exit homelessness.
 They respond to community referrals, provide immediate basic needs support, and offer ongoing case management to improve individual safety and stability.